Bruno-Lima/Bruno-Lima.github.io/experience.md

 ### Pedagogical formations

+* Workshop on Challenges of U.Porto Mentoring in Pandemic Times, February 2021

 * The New Role of the Educator: Best Practices in Online Education, May 2020

 * Workshop on the U.Porto Peer Mentoring Program, July 2019